What is blended learning?

 Blended Learning MOOC

 The course is on Khan Academy and is free and open to anyone, anywhere.
-It is currently available in English, Portuguese, and Japanese—and will soon be translated into Polish and more languages.
+It is currently available in English, Portuguese, and Japanese — and will soon be translated into Polish as well as other languages.

 Is K–12 blended learning disruptive?
 An introduction of the theory of hybrids